FourbeFlo/Lambertus/README.md

 We follow the transcription of S. Gabay et al. Additional characters had to be treated:

-The pilcrow was transcribed by  ¶ the greek alphabet was transcribed by the rune for preventing any confusion with another sign.
+- The pilcrow was transcribed by  ¶
+- The greek alphabet was transcribed by the rune "ᚠ" for preventing any confusion with another sign.

 | Sign         | Transcription | image                                    | Reference                                            |
 |--------------|---------------|------------------------------------------|------------------------------------------------------|